Denny Way Paving Project

 Overview

 Seattle’s Denny Way connects Capitol Hill and Interstate 5 to South Lake Union, Downtown and Uptown Seattle as a primary arterial in accessing many of the city’s core neighborhoods to the west, south and north.
 It is also a major freight route and a part of the City of Seattle’s frequent transit network.
-In 2025, the Seattle Department of Transportation (SDOT) will pave approximately 12 blocks of Denny Way to restore the pavement condition in this critical piece of Downtown Seattle’s arterial network.
-Work will also include sidewalk and curb ramp upgrades, signal upgrades, additional signage, and bus stop consolidation.
+We have begun work to pave approximately 12 blocks of Denny Way to restore the pavement condition in this critical piece of Downtown Seattle’s arterial network.
+Work will also include sidewalk and curb ramp upgrades, additional signage, and bus stop consolidation.

 Improvements